mochoy/personal-site/src/assets/blog/how_to_land_an_ee_internship/part2-pre-application/part2.md

 ![apple_recruiter_email_1](images/apple_recruiter_email_1.png)

 Unfortunately, they only hire summer interns starting in January, but my Microsoft return offer expired in Novemeber, so our timelines didn't align there.
 However, it came up that I was interested in other groups as well, including their chip development group, so he forwarded my resume to them since I didn't have any contacts in those groups.

+A few weeks later, a recruiter reaches out for an interview!
+The role was working on the chips, which was super exciting.
+We schedule an interview and as usual, the interviewer introduces himself and the type of work his team does.
+It sounded pretty interesting, but it was primarily coding, which wasn't entirely my interest and I'm terrible at coding interviews.
+I let him know that I'm not super interested in this opportunity, so he calls of the interview after those first few minutes and tells me that a recruiter will reach out for other roles that better align with my interest.
 ### Northrop Grumman
 ## How do I do it?